Fear: Why are you making yourself small?

 They have read you like an open book or seen the goodies inside the room, left there with the door open.
 We all know that thieves are opportunists.

 They also know that after some prodding you will become small, meek, and doubt yourself.
 That you will give in because there is too much against you.
+Even without their abuse, you show your fear through your stance, you speech and habits.
 After all, you are a people pleaser, and you want to make them happy so they will carry on loving you.
 You will become their supporter and counselor.
 You will overlook insane behavior.
 Make them a cup of tea or take them out to dinner two minutes after the shot arrives below the belt.

 Just hold on there

-Whoever said you had to act in a certain way, act, to obtain love.
+Whoever said you had to act in a certain way to obtain love.

 How we value ourselves and what that means can seem tricky to discuss.

 When we externally spend time with toxic people, they somehow seem familiar.
-If you have never divorced that negative chatterer or worrying freestanding voice, we all have to a higher or lesser degree internally you become its slave.
+If you have never divorced that negative chatterer or worrying voice in your head that we all have to a higher or lesser degree internally you become its slave.
 We then see the toxicity around us as normal as it fits in with that voice.
 We believe we are pleasing ourselves.
 When in fact we are not.
 What happens within is reflected like a mirror as we recreate our personal beliefs by drawing people into our lives that fit in with the inner critique.
 Not ourselves.

 What is the remedy?